A heart-healthy diet

 Here are nine ways that your diet can help reduce your risk of heart disease:

-- Eat more fish.
-Fish is a good source of protein and other nutrients.
+- Eat more oily fish.
+Oily fish is a good source of protein and other nutrients.
 It also contains Omega-3 fatty acids (particularly oily fish like mackerel, sardines, salmon and tuna), which may help reduce the risk of heart disease and stroke

 - Eat more vegetables, fruits, whole grains, and pulses.
 These beautiful and delicious wonders of nature may be one of the most powerful strategies in fighting heart disease.